turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown

 end
 ```

-The problem is that we don't have a the relationship set up to be able to call `@artist.songs`, so RSpec will complain about this:
+The problem is that we don't have the relationship set up to be able to call `@artist.songs`, so RSpec will complain about this:

 ```
 F.....*